niumlaque/nablazy/README.md

 ## Overview

-Nablazy is a web application that allows you to download videos from YouTube and X (formerly Twitter) to your local environment.
+Nablazy is a web application that allows you to download videos from YouTube, X (formerly Twitter), and TikTok to your local environment.
 It runs within Docker containers, ensuring safe usage without polluting your host environment.

 ## Main Features

-- **Video Download**: Download videos from YouTube and X (Twitter)
+- **Video Download**: Download videos from YouTube, X (Twitter), and TikTok
 - **Audio Conversion**: Extract audio (mp3) from videos

 ## System Requirements